cewing/codefellows_f2_python/source/session03.rst

 while working on the following tasks.
 When you are done, push your changes to GitHub and issue a pull request.

-When the script is run. it should accomplish the following four series of
+When the script is run, it should accomplish the following four series of
 actions:

 .. nextslide:: Series 1